0xEE00/help/Adriatic/VATBooks.md

 ### Columns Setup
 To create columns that will be printed on VAT Book choose Column Name Setup on Process action:
 1. Enter Column number to define sequence of columns that will be printed in VAT Books.
-2. Enter Description to define colums that will be printed in VAT Books.
+2. Enter Description to define columns that will be printed in VAT Books.

 ### VAT Book Groups
 Choose New to create new VAT Book Groups: